Cowboys vs. Lions prediction, odds, start time: 2025 NFL Thursday Night Football game picks by proven model

 The SportsLine Projection Model has revealed its Detroit vs. Dallas picks for 'Thursday Night Football' in Week 14

 Teams battling for a playoff spot meet when the Dallas Cowboys face the Detroit Lions in a key NFC matchup on 'Thursday Night Football.'
 Dallas is coming off a 31-28 win over the Kansas City Chiefs, while Detroit dropped a 31-24 decision to the Green Bay Packers on Thanksgiving Day.
 The Cowboys (6-5-1), who have won three in a row, are just 1.5 games behind Philadelphia for the NFC East lead.
 The Lions (7-5), who have lost three of five, have fallen two games behind Chicago in the NFC North.
-Lions receiver Amon-Ra St. Brown (ankle) did not practice on Monday or Tuesday.
+Lions receiver Amon-Ra St. Brown (ankle) has not practiced this week, but is listed as questionable, at least keeping the door open that he could play.
+Lions starting linemen Penei Sewell (shoulder), Taylor Decker (shoulder) and Graham Glasgow (knee) are all questionable as well.

 Kickoff from Ford Field in Detroit is set for 8:15 p.m.
 ET.
 The Cowboys lead the all-time series 19-13, but the Lions won last year's meeting 47-9.
 The Lions are 3-point favorites in the latest Cowboys vs. Lions odds, while the over/under for total points scored is 54.5 via SportsLine consensus.
 Before making any Cowboys vs. Lions picks, check out the NFL predictions from the SportsLine Projection Model.